analyticadam/ALAB-318-3-1/README.md

 ## **Overview**

 This project is a full-stack CRUD (Create, Read, Update, Delete) application that manages a collection of fruits and vegetables.
-It features:

-- Server-side rendering for adding new items.
-- RESTful API routes for managing data.
-- Redirects for seamless user experience after form submissions.
+It demonstrates server-side rendering, RESTful API design, and middleware integration.
+The project is designed for learning and practicing full-stack web development.

 ---